 Yes, I understand you work 40 hours per week (or more) and have 1 month of holiday per year (so sad), but use your time right!
 Plan a little, set a goal of what is it you want to see and explore.
 Be smart about it.

 The equation I’m always trying to solve is how to combine time, money, comfort, value.
-What gives me the most value, with a limited budget, while maximising the comfort and making the most out of my time?!
-My answer might not suit you.
+What gives me the most value, with a limited budget, whilst maximising the comfort and making the most out of my time?!
+My answer might not match you.
 Sorry.

 I didn’t say you should travel full-time, or for 2 months straight if you don’t have that time.
 Start small, and then go bigger.